VMware Strategy Shift: Evaluating Alternatives Without Forced Migration

 By Advoda Technology Advisors January 5, 2026

-As hospitality organizations expand across multiple locations, traditional network models can become difficult to manage.
-This case study explores how intelligent SASE architecture helped simplify operations and support continued growth.
+As hospitality organizations expand across locations, traditional networks become difficult to manage.
+This case study shows how SASE simplified operations and growth.

 Technology strategy and advisory decision framework concept